nCine/nCine-site/download-master.md

 - Errors in Lua scripts will not cause the engine to assert and exit
   - It is now possible to load a Lua script without running it
   - More information will be provided when a script fails to load or to run
+- The engine project is now shipping with an [.editorconfig](https://editorconfig.org/) configuration file
+- The OpenGL class that keeps track of the blending state can now use separate functions for RRB and alpha
+- The file extension comparison method is now case-insensitive
+- The `FileSystem` class returns constant strings to prevent move assignemnt and any modification to the capacity of destination ones

 ### Fixes
 - GCC hardening compiler flags have been fixed with the explicit addition of PIE flags
 - The root node of the scenegraph now honors its own transformations
 - The buffer of an `AudioBufferPlayer` class was not detached from the OpenAL source when it finished playing
 - The `setSize()` method of `nctl::Array` will now create objects when extending an array size
+- The ImGui and Nuklear drawing commands were previously appended to the render queue with one frame delay